sam-medley/TODO/README.md

 repository for an interactive web application that functions as a Sumikko Gurashi themed todo list.

 Will be coded in html, css, and javascript.
 No framework(we could migrate to REACT later on).
-Reccomended tools: VS Code, github, live preview extension, github extension, bootstrap, postgresql.
+Reccomended tools: VS Code, github, live preview extension, github extension, bootstrap, postgresql, github copilot, jupyter notebook.

 There can be 2 pages for the application.
 A character selection page and the game page(contains todo list).
 A login page can possibly be implemented.
 User information can be stored in a postgresql database.